fleschutz/CWTS/README.md

 🏆 Hall of Fame 2025
 --------------------
-Each test case compiled without a warning or error is a miss (👎).
+Each test case compiled without a warning or error counts as a miss (👎).
 And the winners are:

 1. **clang-tidy 10.0** which misses 8 warnings only
 2. **Clang 10.0.0** misses 11